 Maggie has been Rector of Aberdeen University since January 2015, and chairs the University Court.
 She has campaigned for a cut to the rents charged in student halls, prevented staff redundancies, and ensured people - the students and staff of the university - are central to its strategic plan.

-Maggie is Chief Executive of SCOVI - the Umbrella Body for Vision Impairment in Scotland, a charity that campaigns and lobbies on behalf of the vision impairment sector in Scotland.
-She has also worked for a women's rights charity, and supported active citizenship in a variety of third sector organisations.
+Maggie is Chief Operating Officer of a Rape Crisis Centre, and has worked as a strategy and communications consultant.
+Prior to this, she was CEO of a charity that campaigned and lobbied on behalf of the vision impairment sector in Scotland.
+She has also worked for another women's rights charity, and supported active citizenship in a variety of third sector organisations.

 Maggie is also a community activist, being a founder member of the transition town and land reform group PEDAL in Portobello, and she won cross-party support in the Council for the Transition Town movement.
 A committed peace campaigner, she has sat on the board of the Edinburgh Peace and Justice Resource Centre.
 She led the Council's support of the Scotland's for Peace anti-Trident rally, and has campaigned against army recruitment in schools.

 In her spare time Maggie plays the violin, fiddle and accordion, and enjoys walking and cycling throughout Scotland.
 She likes star-gazing, watching the sun set, strolling along the beach, and browsing secondhand bookshops.
 She has been chief-slave to several handsome felines, and currently provides neighbourly refuge for a rather beautiful Ginger Antonio, who seeks escape from his humans' other pet, a large Alsatian.